-The project plan to conduct several policy engagements and facilitate the development and issuance of government regulation as mandatory by Law No. 5 of 2018 and also Law No. 2 of 2017.
+The project plan to conduct several policy engagements and facilitate the development and issuance of government regulation as mandatory by the Law No. 5 of 2018 and Government Regulation in Lieu of Law No. 2 of 2017.

 Under the Law No. 5 of 2018 there are several mandatory government regulations that should be developed, as below: